FlowFuse/website/src/changelog/2024/02/device-instance-audit-logs.md

     - changelog
 ---

-With the introduction of the Device Auditlog last month, now we collect and display the logging events from the Node-RED instance running on your device.
+With the recent introduction of the Device audit log, we've now updated the Device Agent to start logging events from the Node-RED instance running on your device.

 This brings closer parity with the logging you get from a hosted instance.

-Additional Events Recorded in the Device Auditlog include:

-- Context Key Deleted
-- Node-RED Settings Updated
-- Flows Reloaded
-- Flow Deployed
-- Nodes Installed
-- Nodes Removed
-- Library Item Saved
+The audit log events include details of the flows being updated, nodes being added or removed from the palette and other changes to the configuration.

+Update to Device Agent v2.2 to start receiving the events.

 ![Device Audit log](./images/device-auditlog.png)